🩸 Stop Period Poverty. $10 Keeps a Girl in School for 3 to 5 Years!

 Connect with us on social media to help amplify Project HOPE to the global crypto community.

-We will also update our donors and community members through this mediums.
+We will also update our donors & community members through these mediums.